shoeffner/mthesis/src/introduction.md

 the locally sedated cornea using a little cup made of plaster cast.
 The other side of the device points at smoked paper, onto which it draws the movements of the attached eye.
-Using the device, Huey was able to to report accurate measurements of ++fixation and ++saccade (stops and rapid movements of the eyes), which he used to analyze reading behavior.
+Using the device, Huey was able to to report accurate measurements of fixations and saccades (stops and rapid movements of the eyes, respectively), which he used to analyze reading behavior.

 ![Schema of Huey's eye tracking device.
 It work similar to a seismograph.
 Image from Google's scan of the New York Public Library's 1968 reprint of